OpenMx/OpenMx/docs/source/FactorAnalysis_Path.rst

         )
     ) # close model

-As with previous examples, this model begins with a name for the model and a ``type="RAM"`` argument.
+As with previous examples, this model begins with a name ("Common Factor Model Path Specification") for the model and a ``type="RAM"`` argument.
 The name for the model may be omitted, or may be specified in any other place in the model using the ``name`` argument.
 Including ``type="RAM"`` allows the ``mxModel`` function to interpret the ``mxPath`` functions that follow and turn those paths into an expected covariance matrix and means vector for the ensuing data.
-The ``mxData`` function works just as in previous examples, and the raw data specification included in the code:
+The ``mxData`` function works just as in previous examples, and the following raw data specification is included in the code:

 .. code-block:: r

         mxData(
             observed=oneFactorRaw,
             type="raw"
         )

 can be replaced with a covariance matrix and means, like so: